Fulgencio Obelmejias: Professional career

-He began his professional career, in the Middleweight division, on January 30, 1977, knocking out Franklin Suzarra in the first round at Caracas.
+He began his professional career in the Middleweight division, on January 30, 1977, knocking out Franklin Suzarra in the first round at Caracas.
 After another win over Suzarra, he embarked on a tour of Mexico and southern California, having six consecutive fights in those areas from October 1977 to April 1978.
 In his first fight abroad as a professional, held at Mexico City, he worked for nine rounds in only his third professional bout before knocking out Jesus Garcia Ortiz.
 His second to last fight of that tour was against Abel Cordoba, whom he beat by a ten-round decision in Tuxtla Gutierrez on February 27.
 His last fight on that tour, against Rudy Robles in Tijuana on April 3, marked the beginning of a seventeen fight knockout win streak.
 He knocked out Robles in four rounds.

 After the fight with Robles, Obelmejias had six consecutive fights in his native Venezuela, including a win over Johnny Heard.
 He then returned to Mexico, to fight for the Fecarbox Middleweight title against Carlos Marks on December 17 in Culiacán.
 He won the regional title, as well as a top ten ranking at the Middleweight division by the WBC, by knocking Marks out in nine rounds.

-Obelmejias kept winning fights by knockouts, and, on March 3 of 1980, he got one of the biggest wins of his career, when he beat former WBC world Jr. Middleweight champion Elisha Obed in three rounds at Caracas.
+Obelmejias kept winning fights by knockouts, and, on March 3, 1980, he got one of the biggest wins of his career, when he beat former WBC world Jr. Middleweight champion Elisha Obed in three rounds at Caracas.

 After eight more wins, all by knockout, Obelmejias was made the number one contender for the world Middleweight title by the WBC.

-When his first chance to become a world champion arrived, on January 17 of 1981, many Venezuelans had faith that he would become world champion; his record at the time (30-0 with 28 knockouts) impressed many boxing fans.
+When his first chance to become a world champion arrived, on January 17, 1981, many Venezuelans had faith that he would become world champion; his record at the time (30–0 with 28 knockouts) impressed many boxing fans.
 However, Obelmejias lost for the first time, being handed an eighth-round knockout loss by then world champion Marvin Hagler in an HBO Boxing televised fight that took place at the famed Boston Garden, home of the NBA basketball's Boston Celtics.